j-teasdale/j-teasdale/README.md

 - 👋 Hi, I’m @jonathanteasdale, junior web developer
-- 👀 I’m interested in learning more javascript
+- 👀 I’m interested in learning more wordpress and javascript
 - 🌱 I’m currently learning front-end development and ux/ui design
-- 💞️ I’m looking to get an entry level developer job
+- 💞️ I’m looking to get an entry level developer job or apprenticeship

 <!---
 jonathanteasdale/jonathanteasdale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.